ddierschow/bamca/README.md

    * Comparisons are getting better but still need work
    * Need to add support for packs limited to region
    * Matrix items with no ID aren't well supported
-   * Add support for multiple castings at a number in a year (the 1969SE problem)

 ...BIG things: